Jackson, Mississippi: Civil rights movement in Jackson

 In Jackson, shortly after midnight on June 12, 1963, Medgar Evers, civil rights activist and leader of the Mississippi chapter of the NAACP, was assassinated by Byron De La Beckwith, a white supremacist associated with the White Citizens' Council.
 Thousands marched in Evers' funeral procession to protest the killing.
 Two trials at the time both resulted in hung juries.
 A portion of U.S. Highway 49, all of Delta Drive, a library, the central post office for the city, and Jackson–Evers International Airport were named in honor of Medgar Evers.
 In 1994, prosecutors Ed Peters and Bobby DeLaughter finally obtained a murder conviction in a state trial of De La Beckwith based on new evidence.

 During 1963 and 1964, civil rights organizers gathered residents for voter education and voter registration.
 Black people had been essentially disfranchised since 1890.
 In a pilot project in 1963, activists rapidly registered 80,000 voters across the state, demonstrating the desire of African Americans to vote.
 In 1964 they created the Mississippi Freedom Democratic Party as an alternative to the all-white state Democratic Party, and sent an alternate slate of candidates to the national Democratic Party convention in Atlantic City, New Jersey, that year.

 Segregation and the disfranchisement of African Americans gradually ended after the Civil Rights Movement gained Congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
 In June 1966, Jackson was the terminus of the James Meredith March, organized by James Meredith, the first African American to enroll at the University of Mississippi.
 The march, which began in Memphis, Tennessee, was an attempt to garner support for full implementation of civil rights in practice, following the legislation.
 It was accompanied by a new drive to register African Americans to vote in Mississippi.
 In this latter goal, it succeeded in registering between 2,500 and 3,000 black Mississippians to vote.
 The march ended on June 26 after Meredith, who had been wounded by a sniper's bullet earlier on the march, addressed a large rally of some 15,000 people in Jackson.

 In September 1967 a Ku Klux Klan chapter bombed the synagogue of the Beth Israel Congregation in Jackson, and in November bombed the house of its rabbi, Dr. Perry Nussbaum.
 He and his congregation had supported civil rights.

 Gradually the old barriers came down.
-Since that period, both whites and African Americans in the state have had a consistently high rate of voter registration and turnout.
+Since that period, both whites and Black Americans in the state have had a consistently high rate of voter registration and turnout.
 Following the decades of the Great Migration, when more than one million black people left the rural South, since the 1930s the state has been majority white in total population.
 African Americans are a majority in the city of Jackson, although the metropolitan area is majority white.
 African Americans are also a majority in several cities and counties of the Mississippi Delta, which are included in the 2nd congressional district.
 The other three congressional districts are majority white.